xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 2. Whenever you have a need to specify a group of IP addresses, ports, interfaces and what not, use sets.
 They make rules non repetitive, easy to read and write and allow the system to optimise performance.
 3. Rules with "limit" need to be put before rules accepting "established" connections.
 4. If you do not have "policy accept" on your outgoing chain you need to explicitly allow IPv6 ICMP.
+5. The hook order is good to know, ingress -> prerouting -> input/output/forward -> postrouting

 ## My nftable config script